Michael Wildes: Appointment to Governor's Immigration Panel

 On Monday, August 6, 2007, Wildes was appointed by New Jersey Governor Jon Corzine to a special Blue Ribbon Advisory Panel on Immigration.
 The panel, setup by Governor Corzine in response to immigration-focused demonstrations in Morristown, was created to make recommendations on "education, citizenship status, civil rights, fair housing, health care, language proficiency and job training," according to a Newsday article.
 The panel's 27 members were given 15 months to make recommendations.
 Wildes said the panel's creation was a necessary, temporary step "while Congress stands silently on the sidelines watching our broken immigration system fester."

 Wildes cited his experience as an immigration attorney and mayor of a town with a large immigrant population as qualifications for his appointment to the panel.
 The panel's April 30, 2009, executive summary report made recommendations about immigrant access to social services, the labor force, education, and state and local government.

 In 2008, MSNBC polled 1,000 mayors across the country, including Wildes, to ask what suggestions they had for incoming President-elect Barack Obama.
 Wildes named comprehensive immigration reform as the most important issue for Obama to focus on in his first term in office.
 Wildes wrote, "Our new President and Congress must enact comprehensive immigration reform that incorporates an earned legalization, appropriate legal channels for hiring low-skilled workers, and increased employer enforcement and sanctions."

-On Tuesday, November 11, 2008, Wildes honored veterans in Englewood at the Liberty Poll on Palisades Avenue.
-Wildes honored World War II veterans as well as Vietnam, Iraq, and Afghanistan veterans.
-In his speech at the ceremony, Wildes said, "From the fields at Bunker Hill to the mountains of Afghanistan, our brave young men and women have always battled injustice.
-As young soldiers continue their missions, we stand among those who have completed theirs and returned home.
-Today, we pay homage to the glory of their service."

 In January 2009, Wildes met with New Jersey Homeland Security officials to discuss community safety.
 He said he was most concerned about terrorism directed at schools and places of worship.
 At his fifth State of the City Address, Wildes pledged to "push the limits of what we can do for the fine residents of this city" in his last year in office.
 Wildes stressed education, taxes, and government as his highest priority issues for the end of his second term.

-On January 9, 2009 Wildes swore in Arthur O'Keefe as the new Chief of Police of Englewood.
+On January 9, 2009, Wildes swore in Arthur O'Keefe as the new Chief of Police of Englewood.
 In February 2009, Wildes announced he would not seek a third term as mayor, to become managing partner of Wildes and Weinberg PC.